andysouth/websiteandysouth/content/authors/admin/_index.md

 - Visitors
 ---

+I'm a data engineer & R open-source software developer working in health.
+I work at University College London Hospitals, mostly OMOPifying data using R (I will write more about what that means at some point!
+In short, the OMOP Common Data Model (CDM) is a, community developed, set of international standards for representing health data.
+The broad idea is that, instead of writing data tools for the weird and wonderful variety of hospital data systems, one converts data to a common format then all can use common tools).

-I'm a data scientist & R open-source software developer working in health.
-I'm currently leading the [afrimapr](http://www.afrimapr.org) project, developing R building-blocks, training and community to ease the use of spatial health data in Africa.
-I'm also providing [data science training](https://github.com/uclh-criu/learning-datascience) and mentoring for a group of clinicians at University College London Hospital.
+Previously I led the [afrimapr](http://www.afrimapr.org) project, developing R building-blocks, training and community to ease the use of spatial health data in Africa.